 - When viewing user details, the assigned device is now a clickable link to jump to the device details.
-Also, the assigned user is now clickable in device details to jump to the user detail record.
+Also, the assigned user is now clickable on the device details to jump on the user details record.

 -- Thanks to Ryan S. at Troy Area SD for the suggestion

-- Bulk edit student location or grade: You can now change the grade or location for multiple students from the "More actions..." menu at the top of the users list.
+- Bulk edit student location or grade: You can now change the grade or location for multiple students from the "More actions..." menu at the top of the user list.

 -- Thanks to Dana R. at Holland Hall for the suggestion

-- Delay macOS updates: This feature was actually available previously, but we forgot to document it!
+- Delay macOS updates: This feature was previously available, but we forgot to document it!